 It is important to note that these materials focus on copyright in the United States.
 Other countries have similar frameworks, but their rules may differ on certain concepts such as fair use.

-C&C is a non-profit project and we do need funding to maintain and disseminate our teaching resources.
+C&C is a non-profit project, and we do need funding to maintain and disseminate our teaching resources.
 To learn more about how to support our work, contact David Sohn at [email protected]

 The Copyright and Creativity curricula available here were initially developed by the Internet Keep Safe Coalition (iKeepSafe), an education nonprofit founded to promote online safety. iKeepSafe created the lessons between 2014 and 2016 with funding support from the Center for Copyright Information (CCI), a collaboration between Internet Service Providers (ISPs) and leading members of the media and entertainment industries.
 CCI was formed to educate consumers about the importance of copyright protection and to help consumers find appropriate ways to enjoy digital content.